Ask AI

 Nonpharmacologic interventions

-Physical therapy: as per ACFAS 2020 guidelines, Consider offering physical therapy for the treatment of ankle arthritis.
+Physical therapy: as per ACFAS 2020 guidelines, consider offering physical therapy for the treatment of ankle arthritis.

 E